 Lodders’ family law team is described as providing an ‘excellent service’ with ‘top-flight performers’ by the Guide, which also recognises the team for consistently seeking ‘a personal touch with clients’ and ‘to reassure where considerable doubt and concern may exist on the journey ahead‘, and team head Beverley Morris for her ‘strength in financial remedy work’.

 Also retaining tier 1 ranking is Lodders’ private client team, which Legal 500 says has a ‘wealth of experience across a wide spectrum of private client matters’.
-It describes Martin Green as ‘an experienced trustee’, and highlights John Rouse’s work with business owners, farmers and high-net-worth individuals, Sofia Tayton’s work on cases involving NHS care funding and mental capacity issues, and recognises Ian Flavell for his niche experience in heritage property.
+It describes Martin Green as ‘an experienced trustee’, and highlights John Rouse’s work with business owners, farmers and high-net-worth individuals, and recognises Ian Flavell for his niche experience in heritage property.

 Lodders has been actively involved in the agriculture sector throughout its 230 year history, and head of its Agricultural and Landed Estates James Spreckley is handed several plaudits for his work with farming and landowning clients on property and partnership matters, with further praise for John Rouse and Caroline Nemecek.

 The Legal 500 also recognises Lodders’ Charity/not for profit practice, and Corporate and Commercial team, with both scoring highly for their quality client-focused work.